-In Millions s of PhP Related Parties Relationship Nature of Transaction Terms & Conditions Original Amount Dec.
-31, 2022 Balance First Metro Investment Corporation (FMIC) Affiliate Counterparty line for fixed income securities (i.e., corporate bonds, government securities) Pre- Settlement - 70 & Settlement - 700 (no changes) N/A First Metro Securities Brokerage Corp.
-(FMSBC) Affiliate Counterparty line for equity transactions of various trust accounts Pre- Settlement - 500 & Settlement - 500 (no changes) N/A First Metro Affiliate COMMODATIONS Credit Line Reinstatement of clean/ unsecured credit 1,000 N/A Investment Corporation (FMIC) line available via PNs of up to 30 days for additional working capital purposes and to gap intraday funding requirements subject to an interest rate upon drawdown based on current BSP's Overnight Lending Facility (OLF) rate plus 50-75 basis points spread as the floor/minimum rate 2,000 Principal Officer of affiliate-FMIC Corresponding Persons of Affiliated Companies Home Equity Loan Ten (10) year term home equity loan with interest rate of 7.25% p.a. under one (1) year re-pricing cycle 25 N/A PSBank Trust Division Bank Proper Credit /Domestic Bill Purchase Line Renewal of Domestic Bills Purchase Line for the purchase of local and regional checks issued by PSBank Trust Division's clients payable to PSBank Trust Division for outright crediting of their investments 1,000 N/A Director of parent- MBTC Corresponding Persons of Affiliated Companies Annual Renewal of Business Credit Line One (1) year business credit line for working capital purposes with interest rate of 7.50% p.a.
+In Millions of PhP Related Parties Relationship Nature of Transaction Terms & Conditions Original Amount Dec.
+31, 2022 Balance (no changes) LOANS AND OTH ED CDEDIT A C COMMODATIONS First Metro Affiliate COMMODATIONS Credit Line Reinstatement of clean/ unsecured credit 1,000 N/A Investment Corporation (FMIC) Annate In the available via PNs of up to 30 days for additional working capital purposes and to gap intraday funding requirements subject to an interest rate upon drawdown based on current BSP's Overnight Lending Facility (OLF) rate plus 50-75 basis points spread as the floor/minimum rate 1,000 N/A Principal Officer of affiliate-FMIC Corresponding Persons of Affiliated Companies Home Equity Loan Ten (10) year term home equity loan with interest rate of 7.25% p.a. under one (1) year re-pricing cycle 25 N/A PSBank Trust Division Bank Proper Credit /Domestic Bill Purchase Line Renewal of Domestic Bills Purchase Line for the purchase of local and regional checks issued by PSBank Trust Division's clients payable to PSBank Trust Division for outright crediting of their investments 1,000 N/A Director of parent- MBTC Corresponding Persons of Affiliated Companies Annual Renewal of Business Credit Line One (1) year business credit line for working capital purposes with interest rate of 7.50% p.a.
 30 18.90 OTHERS companies First Metro Securities Brokerage Corp.
 (FMSBC) Affiliate Renewal of Lease Contract Renewal of lease contract for another five (5) years covering a total area of 639.15 sq.m. at Php882.00/sq.m. for office spaces, Php5,512.50/slot for car parking spaces, Php1,551.33/slot for motorcycle parking spaces and Php77.56/sq.m. for common use service area subject to 5% annual escalation rate 7.86 N/A Federal Land Inc. (FLI), Federal Land Orix Corp.
 (FLOC) and Horizon Land Property and Development Corporation (HLPDC) Affiliates Buy-Back of Past Due Home Loans Affiliate-real estate developers to buy back seventeen (17) past due home loan accounts at their total amounts due net of penalties fully waived but subject to applicable additional interest if paid beyond the commitment payment date as a mode of the Bank's recovery thereof pursuant to the terms & conditions of the Deed of Undertaking executed by the Bank and said real estate developers 56.19 N/A Metropolitan Bank & Trust Company (MBTC) Parent-Bank Amendments to the Bank's Existing Collection Services Agreement Increase in service fee to reflect the Bank's current fully-loaded manpower cost; inclusion of 61-90 days past due collection bucket for Auto and Home loans and expansion of collection services to also include in-bound collections 11.12 N/A

-Our RPT policy likewise requires our directors and officers with personal interest in our transaction (e.g., they themselves or any of their close family members act as our counterparty) to inhibit or abstain from the discussion, approval, and management of such a transaction, except to provide material information to the

-RPTC or Board about the transaction.
+Our RPT policy likewise requires our directors and officers with personal interest in our transaction (e.g., they themselves or any of their close family members act as our counterparty) to inhibit or abstain from the discussion, approval, and management of such a transaction, except to provide material information to the RPTC or Board about the transaction.
 Provisions against conflict of interest situations are also stipulated in our Board approved "Code of Conduct" such as the prohibition of self-dealing transactions.